Museum and the Community – the Fryderyk Chopin Museum

 A meeting with Maciej Janicki and prof. Anno Mungen

-Discussion participants will be Maciej Janicki, who prepared the exhibition in 2008-2010, currently the Museum's curator, and prof. Anno Mungen, a prominent German music and theater specialist, who analyzes media that combine music and visual art, including their use in museum exhibitions.
-We will try to find out how the Chopin Museum exhibition conveys the composer's music and its community references, in a local, national and universal perspective.
+Discussion participants were Maciej Janicki, who prepared the exhibition in 2008-2010, currently the Museum's curator, and prof. Anno Mungen, a prominent German music and theater specialist, who analyzes media that combine music and visual art, including their use in museum exhibitions.
+We tried to find out how the Chopin Museum exhibition conveys the composer's music and its community references, in a local, national and universal perspective.